yzays8/chip8-emu/README.md

 # chip8-emu

 ## About
 Simple CHIP8 emulator using SDL2 as graphic library.
-Sound system is not implemented and timers are not decremented at 60Hz.
+Timers are not decremented at 60Hz.

 ## Installation
 ### Linux: